fernandacarvalho/FCTextField/README.md

 * If the type isn't chosen, the .iosDefault will be applied and the ios native icon for clear button will appear.
 * If the type chosen is .custom but the image isn't provided, the ios native icon for clear button will appear.
+* You can see the usage in the ExampleApp